 District aims to reduce risk of wildfires by scheduling prescribed fires for Polk County

-etting prescribed fires in controlled settings can reduce the risk of wildfires burning out of control, as many Floridians witnessed during the state’s recent drought.
-That’s why the Land Management Section of the Southwest Florida Water Management District will be conducting prescribed burns during the months of July, August, and September on the Upper Hillsborough property in Polk County.
+Setting prescribed fires in controlled settings can reduce the risk of wildfires burning out of control, as many Floridians witnessed during the state’s recent drought.
+That’s why the Land Management Section of the Southwest Florida Water Management District will be conducting prescribed burns October through January 2018 on the Green Swamp Hampton Tract property in Polk County.

-The Upper Hillsborough property is in the area of Chancy Rd. and S.R.
-54 near Zephyrhills.
-Approximately 950 acres will be burned in small, manageable units.
+The Hampton Tract property is located north of Rock Ridge Road and east of U.S. Highway 98, north of Lakeland.
+Approximately 2,700 acres will be burned in small, manageable units.

 Some major benefits of prescribed fire include: